 Canterbury Commons offers a host of custom-designed, high quality amenities to enhance the community lifestyle.

-Our custom-designed 4,150 square foot community clubhouse will include a great room, kitchen, library, gym, yoga studio, and more.
+Our custom-designed 4,150 square foot community clubhouse will include a great room, kitchen, gym, yoga studio, and more.

 Heated, salt water pool with edge seating & lap lane